-Course Subject Descriptions Course B104: Hair Cutting to include Tapercuts-Free Hand, Shear Over Comb, and Clipper Over Comb and Style Cuts to include blow-drying: Teaches the student how to effectively conduct a consultation that includes preparing the client for service and determining his or her needs and desires.
-It also teaches the proper way to hold shears, razors, and combs while performing a haircut; how to section hair and proceed with a wet or dry haircut, utilizing all elevations and combinations with or without blends; how to edge and clean the neckline with razor, clipper, or shears; how to check a completed cut; and proper sanitation of cutting implements using universal sanitation procedures.
+Course Subject Descriptions Course B104: Hair Cutting to include Tapercuts-Free Hand, Shear Over Comb, and Clipper Over Comb and Style Cuts to include blow-drying:Teaches the student how to effectively conduct a consultation that includes preparing the client for determining his or her needs and desires.
+It also teaches the proper way to hold shears, razors, an performing a haircut; how to section hair and proceed with a wet or dry haircut, utilizing all elevatio with or without blends; how to edge and clean the neckline with razor, clipper, or shears; how to ch and proper sanitation of cutting implements using universal sanitation procedures.
 Course B10: Shampooing: This course teaches techniques in shampooing and rinsing the hair, and product use and safety.
-Course B106: Chemical Services to permanent waving, coloring and bleaching, and hair relaxing and curling: The student will learn the proper method to perform a shave, prepare the client for shaving, perform the shaving service, and perform the final cleansing of the face and neck.
-The course will also teach chemical procedure treatments, including preparing, diagnosing, and identifying; assembling supplies and equipment; cleaning the face and neck; performing designated treatments (either mechanical or manual); and performing the final cleansing of the face and neck.
+Course B106: Chemical Services to permanent waving, coloring and bleaching, and hair relaxing and curling:The student will learn the proper method to perform a shave, prepare the client for shaving, perform the shav service, and perform the final cleansing of the face and neck.
+The course will also teach chemical procedure treatments, including preparing, diagnosing, and identifying; assembling supplies and equipment; cleaning th neck; performing designated treatments (either mechanical or manual); and performing the final cleansing of the and neck.